Utah Truck Accident Laws & Regulations

 • Inspection requirements for vehicles

-• Record-keeping and retention requirements for motor carriers, including for vehicle inspections, cargo/load manifests, and driver employment and driving history records
+• Record-keeping and retention requirements for motor carriers, including vehicle inspections, cargo/load manifests, and driver employment and driving history records